1) In a nutshell

 Most factoring companies lock their customers into a long contract whereby all of their sales ledger must be funded through the factoring facility, and these contracts are often costly and difficult to get out of.

-Factoring companies will often quote favourable rates and fees at the outset but the addition of extra fees (or ‘disbursements’) on a monthly basis adds considerable cost and makes this an expensive form of finance.
+Invoice factoring companies will often quote favourable rates and fees at the outset but the addition of extra fees (or ‘disbursements’) on a monthly basis adds considerable cost and makes this an expensive form of finance.

 Many factoring facilities are unsuitable for businesses which deal mostly with one or two main customers.
 This is due to factoring companies stipulating low ‘concentration limits’.
 There are often also limits on invoices due to foreign customers for export activity.